TurboLabIt/php-dev-pack/README.md

 }
 ````

+### 1️⃣ Unique

-Need some fields to be unique?
+Need some //ableEntity to be unique?

 ````php
 /**